silv3rr/glftpd-webui/README.md

 #### auth

-Set `WEBUI_AUTH_USER` or run `./auth.sh <mode>`
+Set `WEBUI_AUTH_MODE=<mode>` or run `./auth.sh <mode>`

+_auth.sh makes any needed changes to nginx config and config.php and is be triggered by env var or run directly_

 auth modes:

 - basic: http authentication with standard browser pop up to login (default)
 - glftpd: login with html user/pass form, checked against glftpd's userdb using `passchk` bin
-- both: enables glftpd and basic at the same time
+- both: combines glftpd and basic auth modes
 - none: disable auth

-- additionally access is always limited to allowed ip ranges (see 'nginx' below)
+additionally access is always limited to allowed ip ranges (see 'nginx' below)

 ##### basic

 Uses nginx and htpasswd to store user/password.

-In webui-mode docker mode, set `WEBUI_AUTH_USER` and `WEBUI_AUTH_PASS` to change credentials.
-This can also be changed in docker-run.sh or docker-compose.yml.
+In webui-mode docker mode,set `WEBUI_AUTH_MODE` and `WEBUI_AUTH_USER` and `WEBUI_AUTH_PASS` to change credentials.
+This setting can also be (permanently) changed in docker-run.sh or docker-compose.yml.

 In local mode, run: `./auth.sh basic <user> <password>`

 ##### glftpd

-Besides user/pass, also checks userfile for flag '1'(SITEOP) and compares client ip to ip/host mask(s) in X-Forwarded-For header.
+Besides gl user/pass, also checks userfile for '1' flag (SITEOP) and compares client ip to src ip/host mask(s) in X-Forwarded-For header.

 (tested in 'docker' mode only but should also work for 'local')

 ##### both

-Combines 'glftpd' and 'basic'.
-To make this work for basic auth, php pops up an input window and compares user/pass to config.php (instead of nginx/htpasswd).
-Change http auth credentials the same way as 'basic'.
+Combines 'basic' and 'glftpd' modes.
+For basic auth, php pops up an input window and compares username and password to 'http_auth' setting from config.php (instead of nginx/htpasswd).
 To force browser to relogin, try url http:/xxx@your.ip:4444

+In webui-mode docker mode, set `WEBUI_AUTH_MODE` and `WEBUI_AUTH_USER` and `WEBUI_AUTH_PASS` to change http auth credentials.
+Can also be changed in docker-run.sh or docker-compose.yml.

+In local mode, run: `./auth.sh both <user> <password>`

 (tested in 'docker' mode only but should also work for 'local')